openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Services.md

 You have successfully connected SDK application to the server.

-## 3.8 Setup SDK enabled application to access a server
+## 3.8 Access a SDK enabled application via ziti-tunnel

 ### 3.8.1 Introduction
 In this section, we will demonstrate how to setup OpenZiti service to access a SDK enabled application via ziti-tunnel.
 Please refer to [Network Diagram 4](#314-network-diagram-4) for our test setup.